OpenFn/language-mogli/connecting_with_telcos.md

-# Basic requirements for a telco to connect with Mogli
+# Connecting with telcos
+This document outlines the basic requests that should be made of telco providers when we approach them to integrate with their systems.
+We we _can_ connect in other ways, a basic, JSON-based REST API is the web standard and it is what we look for.

-# Sending SMS from Mogli to local recipients
+## Sending SMS from Mogli to local recipients
 In order to send SMS messages, we will make an HTTP post to a URL that you specify with basic authentication and a content type of application/json.
 It will contain the recipient address and text as key:value pairs.
 Using CURL for testing purposes, the post will look like this:

 ```sh